Products

 More compact and lighter: The mixing roller with hydraulic motor (left) is much more streamlined than the electromechanical version with transmission system (right).
 (Image source: Freudenberg Sealing Technologies)

 In terms of energy savings, the comparative measurements have shown that the innovative solution with a hydraulic motor performs at least equally well as, and in some cases, even better than the electromechanical drive, depending on the process.
 Compared to a conventional hydraulic supply, the energy savings are about 40 %.
 The fact that there is still room for even more gains is demonstrated by further measurements on the machine in Berlin, which were evaluated as part of the joint collaboration project.
-According to this data, the oil temperature has a huge influence on energy consumption, which is why Freudenberg wants to evaluate more fluids.
+Accordingly, oil viscosity and the associated oil temperature have a major influence on energy consumption, which is why Freudenberg wants to evaluate other fluids.

 Another advantage: The new Hägglunds drive solution from Bosch Rexroth reduces the drive footprint by around 40 % compared to the electromechanical version, while the total weight per drive has dropped from over 6,000 to about 780 kg.
 The amount of fluid required is also significantly less.
 While it was approximately 300 l for both bevel spur gears, the hydraulic drive makes do with a fluid quantity of 60 l, including the small feed unit for secondary functions.